Is My Model Using The Right Evidence? Systematic Probes for Examining Evidence-Based Tabular Reasoning: Discussion and Related Work

-\paragraph{Benefit of Tabular data} Unlike unstructured data \cite{ribeiro2020beyond, goel2021robustness, mishra-etal-2021-looking, yin2021docnli}, we have demonstrated that we can analyze semi-structured tabular data effectively.
-Although connected with the title, the rows in the table are still mutually exclusive, linguistically and otherwise.
-One can treat each row as an independent and exclusive source of information.
+\paragraph{Benefits of Tabular data} Unlike unstructured data, where creating challenge datasets may be more difficult~\cite[e.g.][]{ribeiro2020beyond, goel2021robustness, mishra-etal-2021-looking}, we can analyze semi-structured data more effectively.
+Although connected with the title, the rows in the table are still independent, linguistically and otherwise.
 Thus, controlled experiments are easier to design and study.

-For example, the analysis done for the evidence selection via multiple table perturbation operations such as row deletion and update is possible mainly due to the tabular nature of the data.
-Compared to raw text, this independent granularity is mostly absent at the token, sentence and even paragraph level.
-Even if this granularity is located, designing suitable probes around them is a challenging task.
-Thus, more effort needs to be put in using semi-structured data for model evaluation.
-Such approaches can be applied on other datasets such as WikiTableQA \cite{pasupat2015compositional}, TabFact \cite{chen2019tabfact}, HybridQA \cite{chen2020hybridqa, zayats2021representations, oguz2020unified}, OpenTableQA \cite{chen2020open}, ToTTo \cite{parikh2020totto}, Turing Tables \cite{yoran2021turning} i.e. table to text generation tasks, LogicTable and \cite{chen2020logical} and recently proposed tabular reasoning models proposed in TAPAS \cite{muller2021tapas, herzig-etal-2020-tapas}, TaBERT \cite{yin-etal-2020-tabert}, TABBIE \cite{iida-etal-2021-tabbie}, TabGCN \cite{pramanick2021joint} and RCI \cite{glass-etal-2021-capturing}.
+For example, the analysis done for evidence selection via multiple table perturbation operations such as row deletion and insertion is possible mainly due to the tabular nature of the data.
+Such granularity and component-independence is generally absent for raw text at the token, sentence and even paragraph level.
+As a result, designing suitable probes with sufficient coverage can be a challenging task, and can require more manual effort.